treeoftenere/Interactivity/README.md

 ## Muse headband

 * For Muse Integration, several libraries are required.
-Please note, this setup is only valid for the Muse 2016 version:
+Please note, this setup is only valid for the Muse 2016 (or later) versions:
 ```
 sudo apt-get -y install python-liblo python-matplotlib python-numpy python-scipy python3-scipi python-seaborn liblo-tools
 sudo pip install pygatt